 New Sitecore implementations now have multiple options for the development approach.
 In addition to the traditional “MVC” (Model, View, Contoller) build, implementers now have the options of either a front-end-centric (headless) approach in JSS, and an accelerated “framework” approach with Sitecore Experience Accelerator or SXA (Read more about other Sitecore 9 enhancements).
 Let’s examine how SXA might be a good fit.

-“SXA delivers more budget spend to optimize towards business goals”
+“SXA allocates more budget to optimize towards business goals”

 Chris Spears, CMTO, Arke